stcarrez/atlas/README.md

 look at their implementation and learn how you may use and extend [Ada Web Application](https://github.com/stcarrez/ada-awa) for your own needs.

-To build Atlas you will need the following projects:
+To Atlas uses the following projects:

 * AWA           (https://github.com/stcarrez/ada-awa)
 * ASF           (https://github.com/stcarrez/ada-asf)